ivanvorobei/SPStorkController/README.md

 SPStorkController.updatePresentingController(modal: controller)
 ```

-and pass the controller, which is modal and uses `SPStorkTransitioningDelegate`
+and pass the controller, which is modal and uses `SPStorkTransitioningDelegate`.

 ### Add Navigation Bar
 You may want to add a navigation bar to your modal controller.
 Since it became impossible to change or customize the native controller in swift 4 (I couldn’t even find a way to change the height of the bar), I had to recreate navigation bar from the ground up.
 Visually it looks real, but it doesn’t execute the necessary functions: